-When asked if Mme.
+When asked if Theosophy was some newfangled religion, Mme.
 Blavatsky replied,”It is not.”
-One of the main purposes of this Society was “to form a nucleus of the Universal Brotherhood of Humanity, without distinction of race, creed, sex, caste or color.” was some newfangled religion,
+One of the main purposes of this Society was “to form a nucleus of the Universal Brotherhood of Humanity, without distinction of race, creed, sex, caste or color.”

 She also referred to the ancient esoteric tradition as “Divine Wisdom,” explaining “Theosophy is Divine Knowledge or Science,” and forms the “substratum and basis of all the world-religions and philosophies, taught and practiced since man became a thinking being.”

 Theosophy is purely divine ethics.”

 Upon launching Theosophy, Blavatsky and her Teachers chose to publicize its existence by associating temporarily with the popular spiritualism movement of the time.
 But very soon there was a falling out when Blavatsky openly warned the popular craze was an unhealthy worship of the dead, and held serious mental and psychic consequences for its wide-eyed adherents.